armory/docs/content/en/scale-agent/install/install-agent-service-kubectl.md

 ## Configure permissions

+Agent could make use of the default `ServiceAccount` created by k8s under every namespace, but since agent needs access to list and get the pods and endpoints kinds under the cluster to assign a precise zoneId if its not provided under config file and load balance connections if balanceConnection property is true.

+If the default `ServiceAccount` doesn't have those access, agent will still be able to run but not able to load balance connections or compute a precise zoneId but this is not essential, also if you are planing to have accounts that use such default `ServiceAccount` (serviceAccount: true) be wary of the permissions when you are deploying or caching.

-Create a `ClusterRole`, `ServiceAccount`, and `ClusterRoleBinding` for the Armory Agent by applying the following manifest in your `spin-agent` namespace:
+For all those cases we could always create a `ClusterRole`, `ServiceAccount`, and `ClusterRoleBinding` for the Armory Agent by applying the following manifest in your `spin-agent` namespace:

 <details><summary>Show me the manifest</summary>